 Join us at the University of Technology of Compiègne, France, on 27 November for a live demonstration of the first Galileo-enabled autonomous vehicle made in the EU and see for yourself how Galileo is driving the future of autonomous vehicles.

 Cars equipped with this engine will be showcased in two demonstrations at the event.
-The first demo will involve two Renault Zoe electric cars being (autonomously) driven at the same time.
+The first demo will involve a Renault Zoe electric car being (autonomously) driven at the same time.
 During the demo, participants and journalists will have a unique opportunity to get on board the vehicles and take a driverless ride on the University of Technology of Compiègne (UTC) track.

 In the second demo, a third vehicle will be driven on a public road in Compiègne to demonstrate its performance in a peri-urban environment.
 There will be no passengers in this car, but the participants will be able to watch a live video of the test broadcast via 4G with the estimated position obtained using the EGE along with RTK.
 The demos will be followed by a Q&A session where journalists and other participants will be able to put their questions to the developers of the engine.

 “The EGE hardware has been developed based on state-of-the-art practices in the design of automotive electronic control units and is based on the first automotive-grade GNSS and Galileo receiver.
 As a result, all of its interfaces and configurations have been developed to be fully compliant with the most widely recognized trends in the sector,” said GSA Head of Market Development Fiammetta Diani.